Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Salvaged Vehicles
+Titling Salvaged Vehicles in Maryland

 This page explains how to get a Maryland Certificate of Title for a vehicle that has a salvage, rebuilt, or similar branded status.